-Missing or hopeless teeth create a difficult time with eating (masticating) food and can also be unsightly.
-A dental implant can be placed as long as the amount and quality of bone provides adequate support for the fixture during healing.
+Missing or clinically hopeless teeth create a difficult time with eating (masticating) food and can also be considered unsightly.
+A dental implant can be placed as long as the amount and quality of bone provides adequate support for the fixture.
 Having a Dental CT scan taken and reviewed prior to implant placement can help determine if the amount and quality of bone is adequate for an implant.
 As part of our planning process, a Dental CT scan will be taken at Engle Dentistry prior to a final treatment plan being presented.
-With this single scan, Dr. Engle can identify if any pre-surgical infection exists or if the anatomy of the bone requires any additional bone growing techniques prior to or during the placement of the dental fixture.
+With this single scan, Dr. Engle can identify if any pre-surgical infections exist or if the anatomy of the bone requires any additional bone growing techniques prior to or during the placement of the dental fixture.
 Understanding the amount and quality of bone prior to starting any definitive treatment will maximize your level of implant success.

-Implants can be used to replace a few missing teeth or even a full arch of teeth.
+Implants can be used to replace single tooth, more than one missing teeth or even a full arch of teeth.
 Wearing a removable appliance is very challenging to most patients.
 Partial dentures can have unsightly wires while full dentures are difficult to eat with and sometimes a challenge to keep secured in the mouth.
 With the advances in dental materials, a full arch of ceramic (Zirconium) or Nanoceramic (Crystal Ultra®) appliances is possible and can be fabricated with enough strength to avoid chipping and breaking of the appliance.
 These alternative materials avoid staining, are very strong to chewing forces and are extremely aesthetic compared to Acrylic appliances.

-Recently, a friend of mine fell and knocked out his two front teeth.
-Unfortunately, when the teeth came out, so did a huge piece of his bone.
+Unfortunately, when the teeth were forced out, so did a huge piece of his bone.
 Even after the repair with bone grafting, we knew that we were not going to get a 100% aesthetic result without the use of pink porcelain.
 He was presented with two treatment options: Titanium Dental Implants vs. Cemented Fixed Bridge.

-Two dental implants were placed to the best positon based upon what we had to work with.
-He was given a removable appliance to wear until the implants could heal and be restored.
-After four months, final impressions were taken and sent to a local ceramic lab.
-A two implant bridge was custom fabricated to fill the bone defect as well as provide for optimal esthetic final crowns.
-Working with the right ceramist can achieve results seen below.
-Now we have to convince him to fixed the chipped tooth on the bottom!
+Two dental implants were placed to the best position based upon what was available to work with.
+He was given a removable appliance to wear until the implants could heal.
+After four months, final impressions were taken and sent to a ceramic lab.
+A two-implant bridge was custom fabricated to fill the remaining bone defect as well as to provide for optimal aesthetics.
+Working with the right ceramist, this aesthetic result was possible.

-Little Nylon snaps hold the appliance secure.
+Small nylon snaps hold the appliance secure.
 These attachments do come in different retentive strengths.
 The clear ones highlighted on the sample model have the best retention and are the strongest available.